libsidplayfp/VICE-testprogs/testbench/readme-chameleon.txt

 $ ./testbench.sh chameleon REU/

+- same for the "rr+reu" test

 - right now tests for all hardware/chip variations are always run, resulting in in a bunch of "failing" tests

+- not all CRT types are supported right now

+- sending d64/GCR data takes a long time and no progress is shown

 Running the testbench:
 ----------------------